On the Provable Performance Guarantee of Efficient Reasoning Models: Abstract

 \section{Abstract}

 Large reasoning models (LRMs) have achieved remarkable progress in complex problem-solving tasks.
 Despite this success, LRMs typically suffer from high computational costs during deployment, highlighting a need for efficient inference.
-A popular direction of efficiency improvement is to switch the LRM between thinking and nonthinking modes dynamically.
+A practical direction of efficiency improvement is to switch the LRM between thinking and non-thinking modes dynamically.
 However, such approaches often introduce additional reasoning errors and lack statistical guarantees for the performance loss, which are critical for high-stakes applications.
-In this work, we propose Probably Approximately Correct (PAC) reasoning that controls the performance loss under the user-specified performance loss tolerance.
-In particular, we construct an upper confidence bound on the performance loss, formulated as a monotone function of the uncertainty score, and subsequently determine a threshold for switching to the nonthinking model.
-Theoretically, using the threshold to switch between the thinking and nonthinking modes ensures bounded performance loss in a distribution-free manner.
+In this work, we propose \textit{Probably Approximately Correct} (PAC) \textit{reasoning} that controls the performance loss under the user-specified tolerance.
+Specifically, we construct an upper confidence bound on the performance loss and determine a threshold for switching to the non-thinking model.
+Theoretically, using the threshold to switch between the thinking and non-thinking modes ensures bounded performance loss in a distribution-free manner.
 Our comprehensive experiments on reasoning benchmarks show that the proposed method can save computational budgets and control the user-specified performance loss.